yoshiki/markdown2impress/sample/sample01.md

 Rule 2
 ----------

-Use comment to set 'data-*'.
+Use comment to set 'data-*'. markdown2impress assume and calculate default x,y, if you do not specify this.

     <!-- data-x="2400" -->
     <!-- data-y="3000" -->